ARCT2000 Architecture Studio 2

 - Students are able to (1) define architectural problems through analysis of social, cultural and physical contexts towards the development of a design proposal; (2) make modest design propositions to a developing level; (3) apply technical areas of study in the design process at a moderate level; (4) analyse and interpret building precedents towards a theoretical basis for design; (5) demonstrate graphic communication techniques to aid in the understanding of the proposed design concepts; (6) demonstrate a developing knowledge of architectural terminology; and (7) undertake verbal presentations of design to others.

-- Typically this unit is assessed in the following ways: (1) one or two interim project assessments and (2) a final folio.
+- Indicative assessments in this unit are as follows: (1) one or two interim project assessments and (2) a final folio.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a final folio component.